Overview

 The proposed Temporary Local Planning Instrument (Accommodation Hotel Incentive Measures) has a narrow application, applying only to:

-• Existing major centre and tourism locations in Maroochydore, Mooloolaba, Caloundra, Sippy Downs, Nambour and Beerwah local plan areas (see the map in Schedule 1 of the TLPI).
+- Existing major centre and tourism locations in Maroochydore, Mooloolaba, Caloundra, Sippy Downs, Nambour and Beerwah local plan areas (see the maps in Schedule 1 (and inset maps) of the proposed TLPI).

 The proposed TLPI will apply to less than one percent of the Sunshine Coast region.